-Excerpts from The History of the Ipswich Public Schools, an excellent article written in 2008 by William E. Waitt, Jr, who served as teacher and principal in the Ipswich Public Schools for 36 years; and A History of the Ipswich Free Schools by Thomas Franklin Waters.
-Photos were added by town historian Gordon Harris.
+Excerpts from The History of the Ipswich Public Schools written in 2008 by William E. Waitt, Jr, who served as teacher and principal in the Ipswich Public Schools for 36 years; and A History of the Ipswich Free Schools by Thomas Franklin Waters.
+Photos are from the Historic Ipswich site.

 1633: Agawam (Ipswich) is settled by John Winthrop, Jr. The “Dame School” is established in the colonies and the towns’ foremost citizens who did not attend grammar schools are in attendance.
 Goodwife Collins dedicates more than 30 years to teaching in this first important step towards education.

 1642: “The first third day of the 9th in 1642, it is granted that shall be a free school.”